sebastian9312/swaggy-project/README.md

 ## General info
-Thanks to this project I improved e.g. state management in application with React Context, fetching data from users using Firebase authentication methods and storing that data in Firebase Firestore DB, making collections in Firestore DB and getting data from those collections to application.
+Thanks to this project I improved e.g. state management in application with React Context, fetching data from users using Firebase authentication methods and storing that data in Firebase Firestore DB, making collections in Firestore DB and getting data from those collections to the application.

 ## Technologies
 Project is created with: